factful/ocr_testing/Readme.md

 #### Google Cloud Vision

-See the example in [`google_cloud_vision/credentials.sample.json`](https://github.com/factful/ocr_testing/blob/master/google_cloud_vision/credentials.sample.json)
+The Ruby Gems that Google Cloud Vision requires are included in the bundle install for this repository.

+Google Cloud Vision requires authentication credentials.
+Use the example in [`google_cloud_vision/credentials.sample.json`](https://github.com/factful/ocr_testing/blob/master/google_cloud_vision/credentials.sample.json) to create your own `credentials.json` and make sure to point to it when you invoke `./lib/ocr.rb`, eg.

+ `ruby ./lib/ocr.rb google google_cloud_vision/credentials.json documents/document.jpg`

 #### Microsoft Azure Computer Vision

+The Ruby Gems that Microsoft Azure requires are included in the bundle install for this repository.

-See the example in [`azure/credentials.sample.json`](https://github.com/factful/ocr_testing/blob/master/azure/credentials.sample.json)
+Use the example in [`azure/credentials.sample.json`](https://github.com/factful/ocr_testing/blob/master/azure/credentials.sample.json) to create your own `credentials.json` and make sure to point to it when you invoke `./lib/ocr.rb`.

 #### Abbyy

-Abbyy provides a python script, which is what we used.
+Abbyy provides a python script, which is what we used to test documents in Abbyy.
 You can feed your id and password to the script when you run it:

 `ABBYY_APPID="{YOUR APPID}" ABBYY_PWD="{YOUR PASSWORD}" python process.py {PATH TO IMAGE} {PATH TO OUTPUT}`